-When I started dating who is now my husband, Mark, one of the first family functions I attended was the annual Bryson Christmas Party held outside of Chattanooga, TN.
-I was told it was a sort of potluck and to bring something folks could snack on.
+When I started dating, Mark, who is now my husband, one of the first family functions I attended was the annual Bryson Christmas Party held outside of Chattanooga, TN.
+I was told it was a potluck and to bring something folks could snack on.
 For some odd reason, I chose to bring sausage balls.
-They were a huge hit and ever since (now 14 years) I’ve been required to bring them for fear of being banished!
+They were a huge hit and ever since (now 19 years) I’ve been required to bring them for fear of being banished from the family!

 Now, there is absolutely nothing fancy about sausage balls.
 Nor is there anything difficult about making them.
 The recipe is no secret and is generally posted right on a box of Bisquick.
 However, you can always change things up a bit with some of these ideas.